 Data source for a database or a database file

-To create a dataset as a data source, run the Data Source Configuration Wizard (Project > Add New Data Source) and choose the Database data-source type.
-Follow the prompts to specify a new or existing database connection, or a database file.
+To create a dataset as a data source, run the Data Source Configuration Wizard by selecting Project > Add New Data Source.
+Choose the Database data-source type, and follow the prompts to specify either a new or existing database connection, or a database file.

-Choose the method by which you want to generate the model.
+Choose the method you want to generate the model by.

 Add the model as a data source.
-The classes that were generated appear in the Data Source Configuration Wizard when you choose the Objects category.
+The generated classes appear in the Data Source Configuration Wizard when you choose the Objects category.

 Data source for a service